alenzhao/Elapsed-Time-Pairwise-Functions/ggpairs.md

 Now, notice that adding order\_op only increases our predictive power (both R-squared and adjusted R-squared) by 0.2%.
 For a more parsimonious model, we could probably leave this variable out.

 However, I do believe this variable suggests an interesting, and possibly overlooked dynamic.
-Although order\_op is technically measuring the number of iterations in of a loop, it is actually providing insight into how many successive tasks the computing environment has performed without a break.
+Although order\_op is technically measuring the number of iterations in a loop, it is actually providing insight into how many successive tasks the computing environment has performed without a break.
 On certain machines, especially those designed for low power usage or those without a dedicated cooling mechanism, the number of successive tasks will have an adverse affect on elapsed time.

 Summary
 -------